Skip to main content

 Result Filters

-In A-Parser, it is possible to filter results according to a set of specific rules and save only the necessary data.
+In A-Parser, it is possible to filter results based on a set of defined rules and save only the necessary data in the output.

-• Saving only those links that contain a specific string (for example, a CMS sign)
+• Saving only those links that contain a specific string inclusion (e.g., a CMS indicator)

-• Filtering a domain database by specific parameters (for example, Yandex IKS from 300, Alexa up to 100000, language RU)
+• Filtering domain database by specific parameters (e.g., Yandex TCI from 300, RU language)

-• Checking the server response (for example, 200 OK or the content of specific headers)
+• Checking the server response (e.g., 200 OK or the presence of specific headers)

-• Checking for the presence in the snippet of the original query
+• Checking for the source query in the snippet

-• Any other use cases where it is necessary to limit results according to specific conditions
+• Any other use cases where it is required to limit results based on certain conditions

-Filters can be added in the Task Editor by clicking on the tool icon next to the necessary scraper: Filter option in the Task Editor
+Filters can be added in the Task Editor by clicking the tool icon next to the required scraper:

-It is possible to filter both single results and arrays of results (Representation of Results).
+You can filter both single results and arrays of results.
 There are several types of filters:

 • By equality or inequality of strings

-• By the presence or absence of a substring
+• By inclusion or absence of a substring

 • By matching or not matching a regular expression

-• When filtering arrays of results, only the results that fall under the filter remain in the array
+• When filtering result arrays, only the results that meet the filter condition remain in the array

-• When filtering simple results, if the result does not fall under the filter, the result for this query is completely skipped, including when using multiple scrapers
+• When filtering simple results, if a result does not meet the filter condition, the entire result for this query is skipped, including when using multiple scrapers

-• When using two or more filters in a task, the logical AND is applied between them, in other words, the result will be saved if it meets the conditions of all filters simultaneously
+• When using two or more filters in a task, a logical AND, is applied between them; in other words, the result will be saved if it meets the conditions of all filters simultaneously

-• When comparing in the field of specifying a value (string, regular expression, or numeric value), you can use the Template Toolkit template engine, all variables similar to those for General Result Format are available
+• When comparing in the value specification field (string, regular expression, or numerical value), you can use the Template Toolkit templating engine, ; all variables similar to those for are available

 Examples

-Checking the site database for the presence of specific text on the page.
+Checking a site database for the presence of specific text on a page

-We use a file with links as queries, and as a result, we get a file with links where the desired text is found.
+We use a file with links as queries, and the result is a filtered file with links where the desired text is found.

-We use the Net::HTTPNet::HTTP scraper to download the desired page, and save the request (the link we are checking) as a result.
-We filter the $data result - the content of the downloaded page, the filter type is Contain string, and we specify the string itself:
+We use the Net::HTTPNet::HTTP scraper to download the desired page, and save the query (the link we are checking) in the result.
+We filter the result $data - the content of the downloaded page, , set the filter type to Contains string , and specify the string itself:

 Example of filtering by text on a page

-We filter the height and width of the image when parsing through SE::Google::ImagesSE::Google::Images, saving only those images that are larger than 500x500 pixels:
+We filter the height and width of the image when scraping via SE::Google::ImagesSE::Google::Images, , saving only those images that are larger than 500x500 pixels:

 Example of filtering images by size

-Filtering links by the presence of any of several different strings.
+Filtering links by inclusion of any of several different strings

-To filter links by several different strings, we use the ability to specify regular expressions, for this we write several attributes separated by a delimiter:
+To filter links by several different strings, we will use the ability to specify regular expressions, ; for this, we write down several attributes separated by a delimiter:

 showthread\.php